JdoubleG/JdoubleG.github.io/README.md

   * **styles**:
     * `style.css`:    the stylesheet for the "Projects" page.
 * **scripts**:
+  * `fade.js`:    a JavaScript file for fade effects.
+This file is not currently used.
   * `hotkeys.js`: the hotkeys script.
+  * `ie.js`:      a browser check for Trident browsers.
 * **styles**:
+  * `animate.min.css`:  a stylesheet for CSS fade effects.
+This file is not currently used.
+See [animate.css](https://github.com/daneden/animate.css).
   * `style.css`:        the stylesheet for the "Home" page.
+  * `w3.css`:           a stylesheet for CSS fade effects.
+This file is not currently used.
+See [w3.css](https://www.w3schools.com/W3CSS).

 ## References: